surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
+	* Added more context to the reference URL in some notification messages.
 	* Added a notice on the settings page if the current language is different than the default site language.
 Localized option values are used for webpages and content in that language only (not for the default language, or any other language).
 * *Bugfixes*
 	* None